Trees, Shrubs, and Flowers

 Programs We Offer

-The Spring Gardening Workshop held is held on a Saturday in late winter every year.
+The Spring Gardening Workshop is held on a Saturday in late winter every year.
 There are several concurrent sessions all day long covering a wide range of ornamental gardening topics.
-Cost is $10.
 Pre-registration is preferred.

 On Our Grounds

-Our grounds at 7001 W 21st N in Wichita is called the Sedgwick County Extension Arboretum with a main emphasis on trees that thrive in alkaline soils and are adapted to limited irrigation or natural rainfall, windy conditions and hardiness zone 6b.
+The Sedgwick County Extension Arboretum is located on our grounds at 7001 W 21st N in Wichita, and emphasizes trees that thrive in alkaline soils and are adapted to limited irrigation or natural rainfall, windy conditions and hardiness zone 6B.
 We also have demonstration areas of ornamental grasses, viburnums, roses, hardy cacti, shade gardens, annual and perennial flowers.
 Group tours are held at special events and on request.

 Trees - We follow the recommendation of Kansas State University Research through the John C Pair Horticulture Center and the Kansas Forest Service for plants that we demonstrate and recommend.
 The "Preferred Trees for South Central Kansas" publication is our base guide for recommendations.